pgmac/pgmac.github.io/_posts/2018-04-09-ssl-tls-check.markdown

 fi
 ```

-While to worked, it relied on my doing the checks to ensure validity.
+While it worked, it relied on me doing the checks to ensure validity.
 It was good having the raw data there to verify, but I didn't want to be the verification engine.
 I wanted the tool to do that and let me know.

 Enter curl.